 The six suspects were subsequently transferred to Luzira Maximum Security Prison in Kampala, and two years later were tried in the High Court there on a charge of capital murder.
 The three assailants who entered the room were sentenced to death by hanging for the killing of Father Luciano, while their three accomplices were acquitted on the grounds that they were not directly involved in the murder.
 The death sentences were subsequently commuted to life imprisonment.

-A fitting tribute The Funeral Mass of Father Luciano took place at Gulu Cathedral in a very emotionally-charged ceremony presided over by the Papal Nuncio to Uganda, Archbishop Christophe Pierre, with the participation of thousands of young people from all over the Archdiocese.
+The Funeral Mass of Father Luciano took place at Gulu Cathedral in a very emotionally-charged ceremony presided over by the Papal Nuncio to Uganda, Archbishop Christophe Pierre, with the participation of thousands of young people from all over the Archdiocese.
 During his homily the Archbishop repeatedly asked the Congregation: “Why? … Why? … Why?” before reminding his listeners that “the blood of the innocent bears fruit in time.”
 Sister Daniela, Father Luciano’s younger sister, commented: “Luciano went to Africa to bring the Gospel, to help the people who loved him so much.
 He knew the dangers, but went willingly and with enthusiasm.
 It is only right that he should repose in the land he loved so well.”
 Father Luciano is buried in the cemetery adjacent to the Cathedral where many Comboni Missionaries and Comboni Missionary Sisters are laid to rest.
 A monument was erected to his memory in his home town of Uzzano.